ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ```
 ## countSubstringsCaseInsensitive

-Returns how often a substring `needle` occurs in string `haystack`.
+Returns how often a substring `needle` occurs in a string `haystack`.
 Ignores case.

 **Syntax**